On Charlottes-ville, Racism and the Silence of the Fitness Industry

 I hope that you got something out of reading this blog entry, that it made you think or strengthened your resolve.
 I am open to communicating with other white folks, especially those in the fitness, health and wellness industries, to level ourselves up and become better at serving all.
 If you’d like to chat about this I promise you I am very nonjudgmental, go ahead and send me a message!
 To my friends and colleagues of color, if you are reading this and feel that I screwed something up, please feel free to message me and I will do my best to remedy it!

 I thank everyone who read this for the opportunity to make myself and my process vulnerable, I am sure that I did this imperfectly, but I am committed to showing up and speaking up and I will get better as I go.
-Please keep an eye out, as I plan to write several more blog posts in the near future on this topic and others that are related.

 If you’d like to read other people’s words (which are often much, much clearer and more intelligent than mine) please check out these links: